 Exporting Proxy Lists

 Most proxy checker tools provide tutorials on their website or through YouTube.

 For example, scrapeBox offers an addon called “Whois Scraper.”
 This tool is included free when you purchase ScrapeBox and allows for simple excel data export.
 It permits you to export all your “whois” data to an Excel .xlsx file.
 The exported information contains all the pertinent information you will need including:

 - Domain Name

 - Expiry Date

 Read more, Using Proxies to Scrape Whois Domain Data.

 To Sum It Up

 Although there may be some advantages to Public Proxies, too often, the risks outweigh the benefits.
 The better option is a private proxy that is not accessible to anyone else and provides increase anonymity and security…two important aspects when using any type of server.
-Choosing an untrustworthy proxy site can lead to long-term problems which no one wants to willingly encounter.
+Choosing an untrustworthy proxy site can lead to long-term problems that no one wants to willingly encounter.